Isle of Skye: Tourism

 Portree was chosen as one of the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler and is visited by many tourists each year.

-Visits to Skye had been steadily increasing prior to COVID-19 pandemic.
-In 2019, Skye added £211 million in 2019 to the island's economy; Skye and Raasay had some 650,000 visitors in 2018, supporting an estimated 2,850 jobs.
+Visits to Skye had been steadily increasing prior to the COVID-19 pandemic.
+In 2019, Skye added £211 million to the island's economy; Skye and Raasay had some 650,000 visitors in 2018, supporting an estimated 2,850 jobs.
 The pandemic, and travel restrictions imposed due to it, led to a sharp decline in tourism in Skye and the rest of the Highlands and Islands region.
 After the pandemic, tourism rebounded; with tourist numbers expected to break records in 2024.
 The Old Man of Storr is among the island's most popular sites for tourists, attracting more than a quarter-million visitors annually.

 Pre-pandemic, some islanders complained about perceived tourist overcrowding in popular locations, including the Old Man of Storr and Quiraing (both on the Trotternish escarpment) as well as Glen Brittle and Neist Point lighthouse.
 Post-pandemic, the Rural Tourism Infrastructure Fund funded improvements to visitor infrastructure at Blà Bheinn and the Trotternish Ridge.